zeruhur/plerion/solo_starfarer/07_npc_generator.md

-# NPC and Faction Generator
+# NPC and Factions Generator

 Use the following tables to generate NPCs, Factions or Corporations and their goals and traits.